Smolations/polymerge/README.md

 ### Notebook Repository Structure

-In order for the polymerge project to remain open-source and for teams to manage polymer branches in tandem, a standalone notebook repository is required.
+In order for the polymerge project to remain open-source and for teams to manage poly branches in tandem, a standalone notebook repo is required.
 This repository should be created in such a way that all team members have read/write access and should have the following structure:

     notebook-repo/
-        - polymers/
+        - polys/
         - laboratory.repo

 The contents of the `laboratory.repo` file should simply be a git clone URL pointing to the repository where polymer branches are to be managed. *polymerge* will then handle cloning and managing both repositories.

-**NOTE:** The `polymers/` directory is _somewhat_ optional as it will be created when polymerge is integrated into your shell.
+**NOTE:** The `polys/` directory is _somewhat_ optional as it will be created when polymerge is integrated into your shell.

 Installation